-We are offering (i) 250,000,000 Series A units, each unit consisting of one share of our common stock and Series D warrants to purchase two shares of our common stock, or (ii) up to 250,000,000 Series B units, each unit consisting of pre-funded warrants to purchase one share of our common stock and Series D common warrants to purchase up to two shares of our common stock.
-For each Series B unit we sell, the number of Series A units we are offering will be decreased on a one-for-one basis.
+We are offering (i) 250,000,000 shares of our common stock or (ii) up to 250,000,000 pre-funded warrants to purchase one share of our common stock.
+For each pre-funded warrant we sell, the number of shares we are offering will be decreased on a one-for-one basis.
 We are also registering the shares of common stock issuable from time to time upon exercise of the pre-funded warrants offered hereby.